-The State Employee and Retiree Health and Welfare Benefits Program (the Program) complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex in its activities or the health plans that are offered.
-The Program does not exclude or treat people differently because of race, color, national origin, age, disability or sex.
+The State Employee and Retiree Health and Welfare Benefits Program (the Program) complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex in its activities or the health plans that are offered.1 The Program does not exclude or treat people differently because of race, color, national origin, age, disability or sex.

 The Program provides free aids and services to people with disabilities to enable them to communicate effectively with us, such as qualified sign language interpreters and written information in other format and provides free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.
-If you need these services, contact the Compliance Officer, Jerry Mason (see below).
+If you need these services, contact the Employee Benefit Division's Compliance Officer (see below).